-Only a driver may protest against facts pertaining only to the races in which he takes part.
+Only a driver may protest against facts pertaining only to the races in which he/she takes part.
+In case of a blue card, each recipient may protest against the penalty.

 Joint protests signed by several drivers will not be considered.